mibe-iot/thinker-backend/README.md

-# thinker
+# Thinker
-Thinker is a server, that controls smart house
+Thinker is a server, that controls smart house.

+Application developed for Linux systems

+## Technologies used
+- Kotlin 1.6~
+- Spring Boot
+- Mongo DB
+- Bluez
+- Blessed for Bluez library
+- ...tbc